egehakankar/texter/README.md

 ## Notes:
 You can only register by your google account.
 You can test the project by registering with two different google accounts.\
-It uses Firestore for realtime database and cloud messages for push technology.
+It uses Firestore for realtime database and cloud messages for push technology.\

+### The main file is at src/App.js

 ## Used Technologies:
 ### React.js